Fish habitat at Englebright and Daguerre Point dams

 The California Debris Commission built the original Daguerre Point Dam in 1906 as part of the later Yuba River Debris Control Project, but the river was not diverted over the dam until 1910.

-Two fishways, one for low water and the other for high water, were constructed at Daguerre Point Dam prior to the floods of 1927-1928.
 In the fall of 1938, a fish ladder was installed at the southerly end of the dam.
 In August 1951, two new fish ladders were completed on the Daguerre Point Dam by the State of California, Division of Fish and Game.

 The current configuration of Daguerre Point Dam is an overflow concrete ogee (“s-shaped”) spillway with concrete apron and concrete abutments.
 The ogee spillway section is 575 feet wide and 24 feet tall.
-The Corps implements various maintenance actions at the fish ladders, including regularly clearing debris from fish ladder entrances to improve fish passage.
+USACE implements various maintenance actions at the fish ladders, including regularly clearing debris from fish ladder entrances to improve fish passage.

-Brief history of hydraulic mining impacts
+Expand List item 16274Collapse List item 16274 Brief history of hydraulic mining impacts

 Hydraulic mining in the Yuba River watershed during the mid-1800s contributed large quantities of sediment to the Yuba River.
 About 600 million cubic yards of material exposed by hydraulic mining entered the river between 1849 and 1909.
 The sediment deposited in the channel raised the channel bed to the point that in 1868 it was higher than the streets in Marysville.
 Subsequent flooding of Marysville in the late 1800s led to attempts to mitigate the adverse effects of hydraulic mining.